-Kalaupapa National Historical Park was established on December 22, 1980.
-Now more than thirty years old, the park is dedicated to preserving the memories and experiences of the past so that valuable lessons may be learned.
-The park's mission is to provide a well-maintained community ensuring the present patient residents of the Kalaupapa Settlement may live out their lives there.
-The park also supports the education of present and future generations concerning Hansen's disease or leprosy, a disease shrouded in fear and ignorance for centuries.
+The park was established in 1980 to preserve the memories and experiences of the people forcibly sent here.
+The park's mission is to provide a well-maintained community that ensures the present patient-residents of the Kalaupapa Settlement may live out their lives peacefully and comfortably.
+The park also supports education concerning Hansen's disease (leprosy), a disease shrouded in fear and ignorance for many centuries.

 Hawai'i State law requires all individuals to secure a permit prior to entering Kalaupapa National Historical Park.
 Visitor permits can be secured through one of two guided tour companies.

 Visiting, permits, general info, and more!

 There are significant safety risks when visiting Kalaupapa and no medical facilities.
 Learn more before your visit.

 Make the most of your visit.

 Persons wishing to visit Kalaupapa must book a guided tour.

 Moloka'i has many fantastic public lands to visit as do the other Hawaiian Islands.

 While the park is never closed, visitation is strictly restricted to guided tours.

 The most common questions about the park and its history.